sisl/ExpFamilyPCA.jl/docs/src/math.md

  ## Exponential Family PCA (EPCA)

 EPCA is an extension of PCA analogous to how generalized linear models [GLM](@cite) extend linear regression.
 In particular, EPCA can denoise from any exponential family.
-[EPCA](@citet) showed that maximizing the log likelihood of any exponential family is directly related to minimizing the Bregman divergence
+[EPCA](@citet) showed that maximizing the log-likelihood of any exponential family is directly related to minimizing the Bregman divergence

 $$\begin{aligned}
 B_F(p \| q) \equiv F(p) - F(q) - f(q)(p - q)